peter-tackage/Jonty/README.md

 ## Development

-To locally est changes to Jonty, use the `example-local` module, which imports the module directly, rather than going through Jitpack.
+To locally test changes to Jonty, use the `example-local` module, which imports the module directly, rather than going through Jitpack.

 To do this, uncomment this line in `settings.gradle` -